-High efficiency furnaces typically cost more to install than low-efficiency furnaces.
-However, they tend to cost less to operate on a month to month basis as they use less fuel to generate the same amount of heat.
+High-efficiency furnaces typically cost more upfront than low-efficiency furnaces.
+However, they tend to cost less to operate on a month-to-month basis as they use less fuel to generate the same amount of heat.
 The amount of time it takes for the ongoing efficiency savings to offset the higher up-front costs is known as the "payoff period".
 In many cases, once you take the payoff period into account, high-efficiency furnaces are cheaper than low-efficiency furnaces.

 Are you paying a reasonable price?

 There are several ways to reduce the cost of purchasing and installing a new furnace.

 Encourage several HVAC contractors to compete for your business.
 However, keep in mind that you rarely want to make your decision based on up-front price alone.
 Choosing a reputable HVAC contractor is as important in determining your overall satisfaction and cost as choosing an appropriate furnace.

 You can also negotiate the final cost of your new system.
 Negotiating the price of a new furnace is a balancing act.
 You don't want to pay too much, and you don't want to pay too little.
 One tool that you may find helpful in deciding whether a given contractor's price is reasonable is the 2013 Furnace Price Guide.
 The report lists the prices of hundreds of furnaces from 25 different brands.

 In addition, many public and private entities in the U.S. and Canada offer rebates and financing incentives for the purchase of a furnace.
 Energy Star furnaces may qualify for a federal tax credit.
 Make sure you find out whether your purchase qualifies.